 Foster families play such an important role in our organization through opening their homes to pets who need a break from the shelter for one reason or another.
 Sometimes foster arrangements can be short term – a few days until the animal gets adopted, and in other cases, an animal may need foster for several weeks or months – all based on the needs of the individual animal.
-Examples of pets that are moved into foster homes include: expecting moms, neonates, animals in need of medical treatment or recovery, behavior fosters, expectant moms, neonate or orphaned animals that need regular around the clock care, hospice pets and puppy mill survivors.
+Examples of pets that are moved into foster homes include: expecting moms, neonates, animals in need of medical treatment or recovery, behavior fosters, expectant moms, neonate or orphaned animals that need regular around the clock care and hospice pets.

 EBHS provides all the supplies a pet needs while in foster care.
 We need you to provide the space, time and love.
 You will also have the support of our staff team to ensure you have the tools and resources needed to make your foster experience a positive one for you and your foster pet.